dnlbauer/Sightstone/README.md

 require 'sightstone'
 sightstone = Sightstone.new('your_api_key', 'na')

-# gets the runebook of the summoner or a summoners id
-rune_book = sightstone.summoner.runes 5908
+rune_book = sightstone.summoner.runes 5908 # 5908 is the summoner ID, you can pass a summoner object, too!
 rune_book.pages.size
     => 20